Methodology

 Overview of the data collection

-The data sources for this publication are the early years census, the school census, and the school level annual school census.
+The data sources for this publication are the early years census (opens in a new tab), the spring school census (opens in a new tab), and the school level annual school census (opens in a new tab).
 All state-funded schools (including nurseries), and all private, voluntary, and independent (PVI) providers (including childminders) receiving government funding, are required to make a return.
 PVI providers make a return via the early years census, schools via the school census and general hospital schools via the school level annual school census.
 These are statutory collections, which helps ensure complete and accurate information is returned.

 Entitlement to government-funded early years provision

 All 4-year-olds have been entitled to government-funded early years provision since 1998 and in 2004 this was extended to all 3-year-olds.
 Since September 2010, all 3 and 4-year-olds have been entitled to 570 hours of government-funded early years provision a year.
 This is typically taken as 15 hours a week over 38 weeks of the year (but it is also possible to take fewer hours over more weeks).
-This is referred to in these statistics as the “15-hour entitlement” and is also known as the universal entitlement.
+This is referred to in these statistics as the ’15-hour entitlement’ and is also known as the universal entitlement or ‘15 hours free childcare (opens in a new tab)’.

 In April 2018 the eligibility criteria for 2-year-olds to receive the 15-hour entitlement were changed to reflect the introduction of Universal Credit.